 KGI and Minerva Project entered into an affiliation in 2013, under which KGI would establish the Minerva Schools at KGI (MSKGI) and seek approval of the KGI-Minerva relationship and the programs that MSKGI would offer.
 WSCUC approved the relationship and all the currently offered programs, including the five undergraduate degrees, Master of Science in Decision Analysis, and Cornerstone Curriculum Certificate.

 Minerva Schools have thrived under KGI’s leadership and guidance.
-As planned from the outset, Minerva Schools is seeking to become separately accredited from KGI and to operate as Minerva University.
+As planned from the outset, Minerva Schools sought to become separately accredited from KGI and to operate as Minerva University.
 Minerva Institute, a non-profit, tax-exempt entity, was founded in 2013 to become the eventual home for Minerva University upon the grant of initial accreditation by WSCUC.
 In anticipation of this change, in July 2019 Minerva Institute assumed responsibility for funding and operating Minerva Schools.